nf1s/media_asset_manager/README.md

 * Implementing caching using Redis
 * Adding tests, atm there are some tests written for API endpoints but the coverage is quite low.(just lack of time)
 * Image fields can be added as meta fields and linked to an external CDN for storage and retrieval e.g Cloudinary.
+* Find a way for docker to watch directories of Host machine and get correct events.
+* Use ELK and APM for application monitoring.

 ### Other Info